uvarc/rc-website/content/userinfo/hpc/cpu-best-practices.md

 •	Increase queue wait times
 •	Reduce overall cluster throughput
 •	Lead to significant unused allocated memory
-•	Once all the memory for a node is used, the remaining CPUs on a node are inaccessible to other users.
+•	Once all a node's memory is used, any remaining CPUs on a node are inaccessible to other users.

 ---